9 dispatches

 The Interconnected Atom Theory: A New Perspective on Gravity

-Gravity is the residual force of atoms stacking together.
-The cumulative pull of trillions of stacking chains is what we call gravity.
+Gravity is the residual force of atoms stacking.
+Trillions of stacking chains summed into the pull we feel.

 Physics Biology